jfogarty/latex-nonfiction-ebook-template/README.md

 Once you have your ISBNs, modify the `BookParameters.tex` fields, **PrintISBN**, **PrintISBNShort**, **EbookISBN**, and **EbookISBNShort**.
-13 digit ISBN numbers can be converted to 10 digit an vice versa using [this tool](http://pcn.loc.gov/isbncnvt.html).
+13 digit ISBN numbers can be converted to 10 digit and vice versa using [this tool](http://pcn.loc.gov/isbncnvt.html).

 # Utility Programs